elsonwu/jing-lang/VISUAL_GUIDE.md

 └─────────────────────────────────────────────────────────────────┘
 ```

-This visual guide should help anyone understand how JiLang transforms source code into executable instructions, step by step!
+This visual guide should help anyone understand how Jing transforms source code into executable instructions, step by step!